djvaron/Goldbach/README.md

 # Numerical verification of the Goldbach conjecture with parallel computing
+Ada Shaw and Daniel Varon

+## Introduction
 Goldbach's Conjecture (1742) proposes that every even number greater than 2 can be written as the sum of two prime numbers.
 While a formal proof has yet to be discovered, the conjecture has been verified empirically for even numbers up to 4e18 (Oliveira e Silva et al., 2013).

+DESCRIBE HOW PROBLEM IS TYPICALLY SOLVED.
+HOW DOES IT SCALE, THEORETICALLY?

 We designed a simple algorithm for verifying Goldbach's conjecture and developed several parallel implementations of the code to identify the best strategies for tackling large problem sizes.
 The different forms of parallelism tested include: